 Vitamin D: Also, don’t forget the importance of vitamin D!
 It is also crucial for bone health.
 If you’re not getting it through a minimum of 15 minutes of sun exposure per day directly on your skin (without sunscreen), you’ll want to also consider supplementation.
 A good baseline is 1000 IU of D3 in the summer and 4000 IU in the darker months, however the best way to know is by having your Vitamin D levels check with your doctor.
 It’s important to note that you don’t want to supplement with D2 (the form that comes from plants) unless advised by your doctor.
 And no matter how much D2 you’re getting from plant-based foods, if you aren’t getting enough D3 from the sun, you will definitely want to supplement.
 Here’s a great video on finding the sweet spot for vitamin D from Dr. Rhonda Patrick.
 For more on the difference between D2 & D3, check out this article.

 Best plant-based sources of Vitamin D2: mushrooms and fortified plant milks.
-Or, expose your skin to the sun 15 minutes / day.
+Expose your skin to the sun 15 minutes / day or if you're very low, a supplement .

 Iron: There are two types of iron, heme and non-heme.
 Non-heme is the kind of iron found in plant-based foods, and unfortunately, it’s much less readily absorbed by the body than the heme form.
 Because of the lower absorbability, the recommended iron intake for those on a plant-based diet may be as much as 1.8 times higher than for those who eat meat.